hschletz/Braintacle/README.txt

    The sample configuration is set to OCSinventory's defaults.
    This file should not be world-readable, only for your webserver.

-7. Braintacle requires MD5-hashed passwords.
-This is the default when creating an account or changing the password with OCSinventory console.
-If you are still using the default admin account (which comes with a cleartext password), you have to change the password to get an MD5 password.
+7. Point your browser to Braintacle's URL.
+Log in with an OCSinventory administrator account (default username: 'admin', password 'admin') and have fun.

-8. Point your browser to Braintacle's URL.
-Log in with an OCSinventory administrator account and have fun.
+8. It is strongly recommended to change the default password.
+Braintacle does not offer a user interface for this yet.
+Use the ocsreports console for this task.

 More information can be found in the doc/ directory.